Origin of Neutrino Masses on the Convex Cone of Positivity Bounds

 For illustration, we take the best-fit point $\vec{C}_0 = (-3/2,0)$ and the constraint as the disc $(C_1+3/2)^2 + C_2^2 \leq 0.1$, whose boundary has been plotted as the dashed circle in Fig.~\ref{fig:2Dspace}.
 In Table~\ref{tab:bounds}, we summarize the results by solving Eq.~(\ref{eq:ConicOpti}) in such a simple setup.
 The bounds on $\omega^{}_i$ for the benchmark point $\vec{C}_0 = (-3/2, 0)$ and that for the point on the edge $\vec{C}_0 = (-1/2,1/2)$ have been derived and then converted into the bounds on $M^{}_i/\sqrt{g_i}$ in units of TeV for each UV state.
 In the former case, it is difficult to solve the inverse problem, i.e., all the UV models fit the measurement equally well.
 But, in the latter case, the type-I seesaw model is singled out even if the experimental uncertainty is taken into account.
 In contrast, if the experimental results point to $\vec{C_0} = (0, 0)$, all the UV models will unambiguously be ruled out up to a certain mass scale.

 \prlsection{Summary}{.} Motivated by nonzero neutrino masses observed in neutrino oscillation experiments, we stress that the Weinberg operator ${\cal O}^{(5)} \equiv \overline{L} \tilde{H} \tilde{H}^{\rm T} L^{\rm c}$ for tiny Majorana neutrino masses may naturally exist in the SMEFT and new physics beyond the SM is very likely connected to the lepton and Higgs doublets.
-Therefore, we examine three classes of dim-8 operators involving lepton and Higgs doublets and reveal the geometric structure of the convex cone of positivity bounds in the subspace of the relevant WCs.
+Therefore, we examine three classes of dim-8 operators involving lepton and Higgs doublets and reveal the geometric structure of the convex cone of positivity bounds in the subspace of the relevant WC's at the tree level.
+The discussions about positivity bounds at the one-loop level can be found in Ref.~\cite{Chala:2021wpj}.

-In the subspace of the WCs for two $LLHH$ operators, we discover that the type-I seesaw model resides on the edge of the convex cone, indicating that the measurement of the WCs close to the edge will unambiguously confirm or rule out the type-I seesaw model as the true theory of neutrino masses.
+In the subspace of the WC's for two $LLHH$ operators, we discover that the type-I seesaw model resides on the edge of the convex cone, indicating that the measurement of the WC's close to the edge will unambiguously confirm or rule out the type-I seesaw model as the true theory of neutrino masses.
 However, type-II and type-III seesaw models live inside the convex cone.
 This discovery provides a new and highly nontrivial way to distinguish between the type-I seesaw model and its analogues.
-We also explain how to extract the constraints on the UV theories once the experimental measurements of the WCs of dim-8 operators are available.
+We also explain how to extract the constraints on the UV theories once the experimental measurements of the WC's of dim-8 operators are available.

-Obviously the key point is to experimentally measure the relevant WCs of dim-8 operators in the $LLHH$ class.
-This can be achieved by probing the pair production of the Higgs bosons via $e^+ e^- \to h h$ in future electron-positron colliders~\cite{Vasquez:2019muw}.
+Obviously the key point is to experimentally measure the relevant WC's of dim-8 operators in the $LLHH$ class.
+More and more data will be accumulated at the CERN Large Hadron Collider and future lepton or hadron colliders, offering the possibility to probe dim-8 operators~\cite{Li:2020gnx, Murphy:2020rsh, Liu:2016idz, Azatov:2016sqh, Ellis:2018cos, Hays:2018zze, Bellazzini:2018paj, Ellis:2019zex, Ellis:2020ljj, Alioli:2020kez, Remmen:2020vts}.
+For example, one can probe the pair production of the Higgs bosons via $e^+ e^- \to h h$ in future electron-positron colliders~\cite{Vasquez:2019muw}, to determine the values of $C_1$ and $C_2$.
 As tree-level SM contributions will be highly suppressed by the electron Yukawa coupling and the Higgs self-coupling, this channel may be an ideal place to test the effects of dim-8 operators.
-Further studies in this direction are interesting and desirable.
+Based on the studies in Ref.~\cite{Vasquez:2019muw}, observing the Higgs pair production at a lepton collider requires the center-of-mass energy $\sqrt{s}$ to be higher than $400$ GeV, which can be reached at the linear colliders, e.g., the Compact Linear Collider (CLIC)\cite{CLIC:2018fvx}.
+Given the nominal setup $\sqrt{s}=1.5$ TeV and the integrated luminosity ${\cal L} =1.5\ {\rm ab}^{-1}$ at the CLIC, one can roughly estimate the sensitivity as $|C_{\text{dim-8}}/\Lambda^4|\leq \mc{O}(10^{-2})\ {\rm TeV}^{-4}$ at the $95\%$ confidence level.
+Further detailed studies in this direction are interesting and desirable.